 Maggie is an award-winning writer/director with a passion for entertaining, witty and deeply human storytelling.
 Using color and movement to build evocative worlds within the strict geometry of the frame, Maggie has a particular love for stories that dramatize emotional transformation through a crisis in the body.
 Her ultimate goal as a director is to create visual narratives that inspire, delight, and provoke thought—transporting audiences to places and perspectives beyond their own lived experience.
 Maggie loves to balance drama with humor and enjoys working in the genres of historical fiction, fantasy, romantic comedy, children's content, documentary and anything that includes diversity (and animals)!

-Maggie's short film UNBOUND, a fable about a penniless Japanese girl whose fingers sprout priceless silk threads, won multiple awards, including Best Sci-Fi/Fantasy film and an audience award at the 2017 HollyShorts Festival.
+Maggie's short film UNBOUND, a fable about a penniless Japanese girl whose fingers sprout priceless silk threads, won multiple awards, including Best Sci-Fi/Fantasy film and an audience award at the HollyShorts Festival.
 An official selection at numerous Academy Award-qualifying festivals, UNBOUND is a sensitive and visually haunting adaptation of "Reeling in the Empire," a short story by the Pulitzer-Prize-nominated writer Karen Russell.

-Maggie is currently directing her first feature film, SAY IT IN GERMAN.
-Set during World War II, the films tells the true story of a family's struggle to cope, emotionally and economically, after their father is quarantined with tuberculosis.
-Starring Sarah Drew (GREY'S ANATOMY, RADIO) and Cam Gigandet (TWILIGHT, BURLESQUE), the film is set to shoot this summer.
+Maggie's next feature, SAY IT IN GERMAN, takes place during World War II.
+The film tells the true story of a family's struggle to cope, emotionally and economically, after their father is quarantined with tuberculosis.
+Starring Sarah Drew (GREY'S ANATOMY, AMBER BROWN) the film will shoot this summer in Illinois.

-Maggie is represented by The Gersh Agency.
+She is represented by The Gersh Agency.